-Karen Silverman is a leading advisor on the antitrust regulatory aspects of strategic M&A transactions and emerging issues related to the business applications of artificial intelligence and other frontier technologies.
+Karen Silverman is a leading attorney advising on emerging legal and governance issues arising from the business applications of AI and related technologies, as well as the antitrust regulatory aspects of strategic M&A transactions.
 She draws on more than 25 years of practice and management experience to help clients navigate complex transactions, global regulatory environments, antitrust litigation, and government enforcement matters.

 Ms. Silverman advises technology, consumer products, media and entertainment, healthcare, and retail clients.
 She combines creative, strategic, and forward-looking insights to serve clients’ business objectives.